 Home to the University of Mississippi (Ole Miss), past haunts of William Faulkner, Larry Brown, Barry Hannah and John Grisham, current home of Ace Atkins, Jack Pendarvis, and James Beard-award-winning chef John Currence, and listed as one of John Vilani's "100 best small arts towns in America", Oxford offers a unique blend of literary and artistic appreciation within the setting of a vibrant college town.

-The 13th Oxford Film Festival, a four-day event celebrating the art of independent film, will bring filmmakers and film goers from as far away as Los Angeles and New York, and as close as Oxford (and Tupelo) to enjoy approximately four days of workshops, panels, and social events.
+The 14th Oxford Film Festival, a five-day event celebrating the art of independent film, will bring filmmakers and filmgoers from as far away as Los Angeles and New York, and as close as Oxford (and Tupelo) to enjoy approximately five days of workshops, panels, and parties.

-Recent years have included James Franco and Tim Blake Nelson with The Sound and the Fury, Academy Award winners and nominees, Independent Spirit Award nominees, and favorites on the film festival circuit in addition to local and regional films.
+Recent years have included Robert Longstreet with The Missing Girl, James Franco and Tim Blake Nelson with The Sound and the Fury, Academy Award winners and nominees, Independent Spirit Award nominees, and favorites on the film festival circuit in addition to local and regional films.

 Awards & Prizes

 The jury-selected Spirit of the Hoka award, including a statuette designed by local sculptor Bill Beckwith, is presented to the winning films for each category: animated short, documentary feature, documentary short, experimental short, Mississippi documentary, Mississippi music video, the Casey Spradling Memorial Award for best Mississippi narrative, narrative feature, narrative short.

 It is also presented to the winner of the audience award.

 The Lisa Blount Memorial Acting Award, the Best Editing award and the Alice Guy-Blaché Filmmaker Award is selected by the festival programmers and includes a statuette.